THT312 Water Management in Cold Climate

 Course frequency: Anually, starts in July ends in autumn parallell.

 First time: 2017V

 Lectures on: Arctic conditions, Water resources management, Water treatment, Wastewater treatment and health issues related to water and sanitation in Cold Climates, Project report/scientific writing.
 Excursions: to water and wastewater treatment plants

-Knowledge: students should have an understanding on arctic conditions, of the basic principles in modern water resources management, theoretical understanding of the main treatment processes and, operational aspects a treatment plant in cold climates.
+Knowledge: students should have an understanding on arctic conditions, of the basic principles in modern water resources management, theoretical understanding of the main treatment options and, operational aspects of treatment systems in cold climates.

 Professional skills: Students should be able to select appropriate water and sanitary systems They should be able to carry out a literature review using modern scientific databases and internet and to prepare a well-structured project report.

-General competence: students should have an understanding of the development trends in the cold climates related to water sanitation and health (WASH), be able to identify the advantages/weaknesses in a WRM setup and to propose improvements based on modern practices.
+General competence: students should have an understanding of the development trends in the cold climates related to water sanitation and health (WASH), be able to identify the advantages/weaknesses in current systems and to propose improvements based on modern practices.

 (1) Lectures (2) analytical work in small teams, (3) excursion to treatment plant(s) to learn how the unit processes are integrated and their operational challenges.
 (4) instructions and hands-on practice in usage of scientific databases and reporting.
 The first generation web presentation of the course is available on: https://sswm.info/perspective/arctic-water-sanitation-and-health-arctic-wash

 By email or pre-agreed meetings with lecturers